Prologue: Jack of Spades

-"Gentlemen, I believe we have made a discovery here also," announced another officer.
+"Gentlemen, we've made a discovery here also," announced another officer.
 The two turned to face him.
-"If we're not mistaken, these bloodstains seem to form some sort of pattern.
+"Unless we're mistaken, don't these bloodstains seem to form some sort of pattern?
 Perhaps even words, in a message."

-The men stepped back as far as the space would allow, trying to determine whether the last officer's theory was indeed correct.
+They stepped back as far as the space would allow, trying to determine whether this speculation was indeed correct.
 The streams of red fluid certainly seemed to form letters – a graceful script, despite the medium – which then became words.
 They gasped in unison as they silently deciphered the message.

 Forget me not.